Present Continuous Tense! Learn how and when to use the Present Continuous Tense in English with useful grammar rules and example sentences.

 Am I annoying you? (which is to ask whether I am annoying you.)

-How to Use the Present Continuous Tense
+How to Use the Present Continuous

-The present continuous is used:
+The present progressive is used:

 - To describe something which is happening at the exact moment of speech.

 - To describe an action that is taking place now but not at the exact moment of speech.